 Student employment provides Pitzer students with the opportunity to contribute toward their educational costs by working on-campus and select off-campus jobs that align with their professional goals and interests.
-Various campus departments manage Pitzer's student employment: Career Services who post on-campus jobs, the Office of Human Resources & Payroll Services who process hiring paperwork and issue checks and Financial Aid who determine work-study eligibility.
+Various campus departments manage Pitzer's student employment: Career Services who posts on-campus jobs, the Office of Human Resources & Payroll Services who processes hiring paperwork and issue checks and Financia Aid who determines work-study eligibility.
 Students can find more information about student employment, including information about job postings, hiring procedures, and needed documents at the Student Employment website.